 - **Scan history** - stores scan runs, issue counts, affected URLs, source locations, and trend data.

-- **Scan comparison** - compare two historical scans to see new, fixed, and remaining issues.
+- **URL-aware scan comparison** - compare two historical scans by rule, normalized URL, interactive state, and selector to see new, fixed, and remaining issues without conflating the same selector across pages.

 - **Baseline quality gate** - fail CI only when new accessibility regressions appear.